lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 ###### Update (March 29, 2024):

-While it would be ideal to implement the fixer as a VSCode plugin, I'm not familiar with front-end development.
+While it would be ideal to implement the fixer as a VSCode extension, I'm not familiar with front-end development.
 Currently, the fixer runs continuously in the background whenever the system is running, leading to some unnecessary troubles:

 - The forwarded keypress messages are not perfect.
 Sometimes it causes unexpected behaviors in other programs.
 - Users may play games, it would be catastrophic if some anti-cheat engines mistakenly classify the fixer as a cheating program.